Welcome to my website FredSpier.com

 For doing so in effective ways, we must establish a global network

-of first-rate interdisciplinary research institutes that further study all those biospheric issues in relation to each other by combining
+of first-rate interdisciplinary research institutes dedicated to studying all biospheric issues in relation to each other, by

-all the available knowledge, while offering advice of many kinds all around the world on how to address all those issues in an
+combining all the available knowledge, while offering policy recommendations all around the world for how to address all those

 issues in an intergated fashion.